 Prior to this act, it had been held that the Alabama courts did not have inherent power to suspend sentences.
 The courts’ action in suspending sentences was held to be an encroachment on the executive power to pardon, commute, and reprieve.
 In 1931, the legislature passed a law giving the judges power to suspend execution of sentences and place offenders on probation.
 This act was declared unconstitutional in 1935.
 Had it been constitutional it would have done little more than authorize suspended sentences since, in most cases, there was no provision for investigation and supervision.

 Under the present adult probation law, Alabama has a statewide uniform administration of probation.
-Probation Officers are appointed by the state Bureau of Pardons and Paroles, subject to the Merit System, and are supervised by the Bureau.
+Probation Officers are appointed by the Alabama Bureau of Pardons and Paroles, subject to the Merit System, and are supervised by the Bureau.
 Probation Officers act in a dual capacity in that they serve the courts in probation matters and the Board in parole matters.
 They are sworn law enforcement officers with arrest powers and must meet the training requirements of the Peace Officers Minimum Standards and Training Act.